Table of Contents

 Important KPIs

-Here are a few KPIs from the FinOps foundation, that believes that FinOps is a cultural practice above all else.
+Here are a few KPIs from the FinOps foundation, which believes that FinOps practices are a cultural change above all else.
 It’s a method for teams to manage their cloud costs, in which everyone accepts responsibility for their cloud usage, with the help of a central best-practices group.
 Engineering, Finance, Product, and other cross-functional teams collaborate to allow quicker product delivery while also increasing financial control and predictability.

 • RI Coverage